Cultural journal · Oaxaca, Mexico ★ New entry — Telar de Reyna EN · ES

-Oaxaca is not just a vibrant and colorful tourist destination; it is also a true culinary paradise.
-Among its rich variety of traditional dishes and beverages, one hot drink stands out as the pride of the region.
+Oaxaca is a true culinary paradise, and among its rich variety of traditional dishes and beverages, one hot drink stands out as the pride of the region.

 Have you ever wondered what the name of that delicious drink made from chocolate and spices is — the one that forms part of Oaxaca’s cultural identity?
 Join us on a sensory journey through flavors, aromas, and stories.